 Here are a few tips to keep your voice in tip-top shape this winter and throughout the year.

 — Avoid caffeine, alcohol, and smoking (or second hand smoke) which dries out the vocal cords and surrounding tissue.
+If you insist on smoking, then use the 180 Smoke weed vaporizers as this allows you to vape the flavour of your choice.
 Instead of reaching for a third coffee or diet caffeinated soda, fill up on a glass of water or juice.

 — Keep yourself hydrated.
 If your throat feels a bit dry, keep a decaffeinated beverage or glass of water nearby.
 Whether you are presenting, speaking on the phone, or simply sitting on your desk, a drink of water will keep your refreshed.